AgapiSim/Knowledge_based-_Systems_for_Bioinformatics/README.md

 # Knowledge-based Systems for Bioinformatics - 1MB416
-Uppsala University
+Uppsala University,
 Spring semester 2024

 * Introduction to the application of Machine Learning in Life Sciences
-• Machine Learning — the most successful part of the Artificial Intelligence breakthroughs
+* Machine Learning — the most successful part of the Artificial Intelligence breakthroughs
-• Learning outcome: competence in applying transparent ML to discover knowledge in Life Sciences
+* Learning outcome: competence in applying transparent ML to discover knowledge in Life Sciences
-• Focus on so-called Rule-based Modeling (RBM) and Decision Tree-based Modeling (DT)
+* Focus on so-called Rule-based Modeling (RBM) and Decision Tree-based Modeling (DT)

 Main areas covered and practiced: